nephila/django-knocker/docs/usage.rst

 Now, for every user which has of the knocker-enabled pages opened, whenever an instance of your knocker-enabled models is saved, a desktop notification is emitted.

+Knocker provides a default signal which is fired whenever a model instance is saved and is registered automatically.

+If you have any issue with signal firing, please `open an issue`_.

+For a complete implementation of a knocker-enabled application refer to the `sample app`_ included in knocker tests.

 .. _api:

 ===========